Best Microphone Under 50 Dollars – USB and XLR – 2024

 Polar Pattern

-Most of the best budget mics in this list come with cardioid or super-cardioid polar patterns, which is not surprising, given that these mics are the cheapest best mics for front vocal use.
-Some cheap mics offer switchable polar patterns, specifically the option to switch to an Omni-directional pattern, which allows for a wider reception area - ideal for capturing multiple singers, instruments, and other sound sources.
-Some mics even come with a mute button, which can be handy if you don't want to mute your input on your computer.
+Most of the best budget mics in this list come with cardioid or super-cardioid polar patterns, which is not surprising given that these mics are the cheapest best mics for front vocal use.
+Some cheap mics offer switchable polar patterns, specifically the option to switch to an omni-directional pattern, which allows for a wider reception area—ideal for capturing multiple singers, instruments, and other sound sources.
+Some mics even come with a mute button, which can be handy if you don’t want to mute your input on your computer.

 XLR or USB

-We've divided our recommended list into XLR and USB mics to help you know which ones are the best in their category.
-XLR cable is the standard connection used with audio interface, mixers and other pro audio gear.
+We’ve divided our recommended list into XLR and USB mics to help you know which ones are the best in their category.
+XLR cable is the standard connection used with audio interfaces, mixers, and other pro audio gear.
 A USB microphone connects to your computer via a USB cable.
-It allows for direct recording to your computer without the need for an or recording console they are the best mic under 50 to get for those who are just starting out.
-These USB mics are plug and play, making them easy to setup, as long as you have enough USB connection ports.
-Note that there are different types of USB ports, like USB-A, USB-B, micro USB, USB-C and more.
-So make sure that you get the correct cable that will connect your USB microphone to your PC.
-Audio quality between XLR and USB mics may not always be the same even for models that have either version.
+It allows for direct recording to your computer without the need for an audio interface or recording console.
+These are the best mic under 50 to get for those who are just starting out.

 Placement and Position